Authorize your Android Application

 Overview

-To enable your application to securely connect to any Square seller account, the Mobile Payments SDK must be authorized using an OAuth access token and a location ID.
+To enable your application to securely connect to a Square seller account, the Mobile Payments SDK must be authorized using an OAuth access token and a location ID.
 Each Square seller who uses your application must be authorized with an OAuth access token.
 The same process should be used even if you only plan to use the Mobile Payments SDK with your own Square account.
 To get started, see OAuth documentation and OAuth sample applications.

 When requesting an OAuth access token from a seller, your application must request the following permissions: